Sami-63/Cpp_Traning/STL/Readme.md

 # Welcome to C++

-Here are some basic code to understand all the Standered Tamlete Libraries..
+Here are some basic code to understand all the Standard Tamlete Libraries..
 :)

 ### Have fun